dotnet/dotnet-docker/samples/kubernetes/README.md

 $ kubectl port-forward service/hello-dotnet 8080:80
 ```

+View the sample app at http://localhost:8080/ and call `curl http://localhost:8080/Environment`.

 ## Run app on your cloud cluster

 Apply to your cloud cluster, using a `LoadBalancer` service.